-Listing 3.
-DEVSJAVA implementation of the model adapter for coupled models an internal output transition is scheduled.
-The timeadvance function will return the calculated time until the next boundary crossing.
+B) A second use case is the integration of continuous time models that specify the calculation of derivatives but have no notion of DEVS yet.
+The model adapter will employ quantization [40].
+The transition functions will invoke the calculation of the new derivatives within the model implementation.
+Next, the transition functions will update a quantized integrator and calculate the time until the next boundary crossing.
+After an ordinary internal transition, an internal output transition is scheduled.
+The time-advance function will return the calculated time until the next boundary crossing.
 The output function of the model adapter will return the output of the continuous model, but only if it is in the output phase.

-(3) Another use case is the integration of functions that do not depend on time, i.e. a Mealy-type passive model, e.g. an optimization procedure.
-The external transition function of the model adapter will invoke the original f optimization's function and immediately schedule an internal transition in phase 'output'.
-Within the internal transition the model is again set to a passive state, i.e. with a time-advance of infinity.
+C) Another use case is the integration of functions that do not depend on time, which means a Mealy-type passive model for example an optimization procedure.
+The external transition function of the model adapter will invoke the original function and immediately schedule an internal transition in phase "output."
+Within the internal transition the model is again set to a passive state, i.e., with a time-advance of infinity.
 The output function will return the result of the function invocation, but only if it is in the output phase.

-4. Example Applications
+4 Example Applications